What All Moms-to-Be Should Know About COVID in Pregnancy

 There are a lot of rumors about the vaccine’s effect on fertility, but that’s all they are—rumors.
 “There’s no research whatsoever to suggest or support that the vaccine impacts your ability to get or stay pregnant in the future,” says Mieses Malchuk.
 The CDC also recommends the vaccine for women who are actively trying to conceive or plan to start trying in the near future.

-Again, the most important step a woman can take to protect herself and her baby is to get the COVID vaccine during pregnancy (this includes booster shots).
+Again, the most important step a person can take to protect themselves and her baby is to get the COVID vaccine during pregnancy (this includes booster shots).
 Beyond that, Romero stresses the importance of avoiding exposure to the virus in general.
-That means social distancing, not touching your face with your hands and washing your hands frequently with soap and water for at least 20 seconds, he says.
-Regular use of alcohol-based hand sanitizer is also helpful in killing off any nasty germs.
-Additionally, the CDC recommends that people wear well-fitted, multi-layer masks indoors in public settings.
+That means avoiding crowded indoor spaces, if possible, not touching your face with your hands and washing your hands frequently with soap and water for at least 20 seconds, he says.
+Regular use of alcohol-based hand sanitizer is also helpful in killing off any germs.
+You can also wear a well-fitted, multi-layer mask indoors when in public settings.
+The org and ACOG both note to wear a mask when:

-Between a pregnant woman’s increased risk of severe illness from COVID, how easily the virus is transmitted and the very weak immune systems of newborns, the vast majorities of hospitals and birthing centers have implemented policies on what is and isn’t allowed in labor and delivery, postpartum recovery and neonatal intensive care units (NICU).
-Of course, every facility is different, so specific policies will vary, but some of the guidelines the CDC recommends include:
+Between a pregnant person’s increased risk of severe illness from COVID, how easily the virus is transmitted and the very weak immune systems of newborns, the vast majorities of hospitals and birthing centers have implemented policies on what is and isn’t allowed in labor and delivery, postpartum recovery and neonatal intensive care units (NICU).
+Of course, every facility is different, so specific policies will vary, but some of the guidelines the CDC and ACOG recommend include:

 -

-If you’ve tested positive for COVID, you should notify your doctor or midwife of your infection; they will then alert your hospital/birthing center so that all infection control personnel are prepared.
+If you’ve tested positive for COVID, you should notify your doctor or midwife of your infection; they will then alert your hospital/birthing center so that all members of your care team and infection control personnel are prepared.

 -